robenkleene/design-references/cinema-4d/cinema-4d-light.md

 ### RS Dome Light

-- This light starts really bright, a good first step for it is to lower the `Object > General > Intensity: 0.084`
+- This light starts really bright, a good first step for it is to lower the `Object > General > Intensity`

 #### HDRI